Victor2023Dev/deepwallet/README.md

 ## Dapp example

-Refer to the [Keplr Example repository](https://github.com/chainapsis/keplr-example) for examples of how to integrate Keplr signing support for your web interface/application.
+Since DeepWallet is based on Keplr wallet, you could refer to the [DeepWallet Example repository](https://github.com/chainapsis/keplr-example) for examples of how to integrate DeepWallet signing support for your web interface/application.

+DeepWallet inject both `keplr` and `deepwallet` in `window`.
+Thus, if you only want to invoke deepwallet, you could call functions by `window.deepwallet`.
+Otherwise, you could call `keplr`.

 ## Disclaimer